-- o Emergency Assistance - Employee on staff is available to work with the TUW community to meet immediate need. - o Accompaniment - Security is available to provide support and escort around campus, and in certain instances to assist the individual in getting home. - Other available community resources may be provided based on client's individual needs.
+- Emergency Assistance - o Employee on staff is available to work with the TUW community to meet immediate need. - Accompaniment - Security is available to provide support and escort around campus, and in certain instances to assist the individual in getting home. - o Other available community resources may be provided based on client's individual needs.